 Sandy has particular emphasis in restructurings and reorganizations for restaurants, hotels, and nightclubs.
-He recently confirmed a reorganization plan successfully reorganizing 75 Jack in the Box franchises in the 8th Circuit, which accounted for nearly the entire Missouri and Illinois markets.
-He also negotiated a successful out of court restructuring for a well-know and well-respected Los Angeles high-end restaurant.
-In the hospitality area, Sandy successfully completed an out of court restructuring for a prominent hotel and resort located -near Lake Placid, New York.
+He recently confirmed a reorganization plan, successfully reorganizing 75 Jack in the Box franchises in the 8th Circuit, which accounted for nearly the entire Missouri and Illinois markets.
+He also negotiated a successful out-of-court restructuring for a well-known and well-respected Los Angeles high-end restaurant.
+In the hospitality area, Sandy successfully completed an out-of-court restructuring for a prominent hotel and resort located near Lake Placid, New York.
 He has represented and reorganized a number of hotels throughout Beverly Hills and Los Angeles.

 Recently, Sandy also successfully confirmed a plan of reorganization for Hawkeye Entertainment, LLC, after prevailing in a five-day trial regarding the assumption of a commercial lease (over the hard-fought objection of the landlord).
 The leased premises is home to one of the most popular night club and event venues in the world.
 In addition to prevailing at trial, Sandy’s client obtained a legal fees award against the landlord of approximately $600,000.
 The case resulted in a number of reported decisions, including In re Hawkeye Entm’t 625 B.R.
 745 (Bankr.
 C.D.
 Cal.
 2021), aff’d In re Hawkeye Entm’t 2:20-cv-10656-FLA (U.S.D.C; 2021); and affirmed on appeal to the 9th Circuit Court of Appeals in In re Hawkeye Entm’t __ F4th ___ (9th Cir.
 2022).

 Sandy often represents borrowers in negotiating and documenting new financing, DIP loans, and takeout financing.